ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

 Location of the files
 **********************

 #.
 The main software repo is located in the folder :code:`/data/magnesia/software`.
-Note that the repo was cloned in this location following PIC's guidelines: we should use the software folder for shared repositories.
+Note that the repo was cloned in this location following PIC's guidelines: We should use the :code:`software` folder for shared repositories.
 The repo was cloned in such a way that every MAGNESIA user has writing, execution and reading access.
 A user would, in principle, be able to clone the repo in their own home directories, but this should be avoided due to limited disk space.
 Before lunching simulations from any location in the server, the variable :code:`server_run` in the :code:`config_simulator.py` file should be set to :code:`true` to ensure that the correct path to the software modules is set.
 #.
-The scripts to create the necessary files to submit a job and to manage the simulations with HTCondor are found in the :code:`utilities` folder in our repo.
+The scripts to create the necessary files to submit a job and to manage the simulations with HTCondor are found in the :code:`utilities` folder in the subdirectory :code:`PIC_scripts` in our repo.
 These are:

     * :code:`PIC_generate_htcondor_submit.py` generates the necessary HTCondor files to launch jobs.
     * :code:`PIC_generate_htcondor_failed.py` checks for failed simulations and generate the HTCondor files to launch them again.